-An employee covered under Part IV of the Employment Act who has worked for at least 3 months is entitled to paid annual leave.
+An employee covered under the Employment Act who has worked for at least 3 months is entitled to paid annual leave.

 Any leave taken is counted as a full day of leave, even when taken on a half working day, unless the company allows taking half a day of leave.

 2) Annual Leave Entitlement is Used Up: Unpaid Leave

 If an employee is not eligible for paid annual leave or has insufficient balance, unpaid leave (aka no pay leave) can be applied instead, subject to approval, and salary can be deducted accordingly.

 A monthly-rated full-time employee is deemed to have worked an incomplete month if unpaid leave is taken.
 Salary for an incomplete month of work is calculated as:

 Monthly gross rate of pay x (No. of days worked in the month / No. of working days the month)

 An employer can choose to encash any unused annual leave at the gross rate of pay per the employee's last drawn salary, instead of forfeiture.
 However, an employer must encash any unused leave for termination of work for reasons other than misconduct.